F5Networks/f5-appsvcs-extension/test/README.md

 * DOCKER_ID -- The ID of a container running an AS3 image
 * CONSUL_URI -- The URI of the Consul server
 * CONSUL_URI_NODES -- The URI of the nodes that are registered on the Consul server

+### Integration test serial mode
+* AS3_HOST -- The IP address, and optionally port, of a BIG-IP target (Example: 192.0.2.42:8443)
+* AS3_USERNAME -- The username to authenticate to a BIG-IP with
+* AS3_PASSWORD -- The password to authenticate to a BIG-IP with

+### Integration test parallel mode
+* PARALLEL - set to `true`
+* RESERVATION_SERVER_HOST - The IP address of the reservation server from which to reserve a host for a test suite
+* RESERVATION_SERVER_PORT - Port of the reservation server
+* SERVER_SET - The ID of the server set for this test run (pipeline)

 ## BIG-IP Integration Tests
 Location: `test/integration/bigip`